What is materialized views in oracle

 Materialized View Refresh

-We can refresh materialized view through the PLSQL package DBMS_MVIEW
+We can refresh the materialized view through the PLSQL package DBMS_MVIEW

 The DBMS_MVIEW package contains three APIs for performing refresh operations: